 Keep it clean

 Water can be a death sentence for a watch.
 Whilst most watches have been designed to withstand a certain degree of water resistance, it is not worth taking the risk.
-There is a significant difference between your watch getting splashed by the rain and being worn during a deep-sea dive.
+There is a significant difference between your watch splashed by the rain and worn during a deep-sea dive.
 Even if your watch benefits from a high level of water resistance, testing the theory can lead to your watch becoming compromised by water pressure.
-You must familiarise yourself with the water resistance level of your watch ahead of time.
-This can prevent you from making a series of costly, time-consuming mistakes.
-When it comes to taking care of your watch, prevention is almost always better than cure.
-If you require a water-resistant watch, it may benefit you to purchase one that has been designed to endure being submerged in water for a prolonged period of time.

-A new watch can be a great way to treat yourself or a loved one to a gift that will be cherished for years to come.
-But without the right upkeep and maintenance, it can end up costing you time as well as money.
-By following these tips, you can take care of your latest purchase and ensure your brand-new timepiece not only looks great but feels great too.
+A new watch can be a great way to treat yourself or a loved one to a gift that will be cherished for years.
+But without the proper upkeep and maintenance, it can cost you time and money to follow these tips.
+You can take care of your latest purchase and ensure your brand-new timepiece looks excellent and feels great.